project-feynman/v2/doc/facebook_piazza.md

   2. Piazza:
      - not live
      - students rarely respond
-     - instructor answers lack empathy
+     - instructor answers lack empathy / have to be intentionally vague since it's completely public